Wastewater

 All owners of onsite sewage management systems must pay an annual approval to operate fee.
 This fee is levied annually in the rates notices.

-For all details regarding the management and inspection of onsite sewage management systems, please download a copy of our Onsite Sewage Management Strategy (PDF 702.9KB).
+For all details regarding the management and inspection of existing onsite sewage management systems, please download a copy of our Onsite Sewage Management Strategy (PDF 702.9KB).

 For more information regarding onsite sewerage systems, please refer to the following fact sheets: